Booking Terms and Conditions

 - 10.1.3 The place for delivery and collection of goods shall be at the Company's Premises unless agreed otherwise.

 - 10.2 Maritime Law entitles the Company in certain other circumstances to bring action against a Vessel to recover debt or damages.
 Such action may involve the arrest of the Vessel through the Courts and the Vessel's eventual sale by the Court.
 Sale of a Vessel may also occur through the ordinary enforcement of a judgment debt against the Owner of a Vessel or other property.

 - 10.3 The Company reserves a general right (a lien) to detain and hold onto the Owner's Vessel or other property pending payment by the Owner of any sums due to the Company.
-If the License is terminated or expires while the Company is exercising this right of detention it shall be entitled to charge the Owner.
-The charges will accrue at the Company's 24 hour rate for overnight visitors for each day between termination or expiry of this licence and the actual date of payment (or provision of security) by the Owner and removal of the Vessel from the Harbor and Premises.
-The Owner shall at any time before the End Date be entitled to remove the Vessel or other property upon providing proper security, for example a letter of guarantee from a Bank or a cash deposit, sufficient to cover the debt of the license and associated services with interest and, where the debt is contested, a reasonable provision for the Company's prospective legal costs.
+If the Licence is terminated or expires while the Company is exercising this right of detention it shall be entitled to charge the Owner.
+The charges will accrue at the Company's 24 hour rate for overnight visitors for each day between termination or expiry of this licence and the actual date of payment (or provision of security) by the Owner and removal of the Vessel from the Harbour and Premises.
+The Owner shall at any time before the End Date be entitled to remove the Vessel or other property upon providing proper security, for example a letter of guarantee from a Bank or a cash deposit, sufficient to cover the debt of the licence and associated services with interest and, where the debt is contested, a reasonable provision for the Company's prospective legal costs.

 - 11.1.2 before the 36 hour Cancellation Period at no cost to the Owner.
-All cancellations occurring within 36 hours of the license start date will be charged at the full amount of the booking.
+All cancellations occurring within 36 hours of the licence start date will be charged at the full amount of the booking.